Monterey Bay FC: Supporters

-Fogdog Footy are the main supporters group of Monterey Bay FC.
-They typically are found in the bleacher seats behind the East goaline.
-The Rising Tide are another supporters group for the club.
+The Rising Tide, Los Hinchas, Fogdog Footy, and Fuerza Union 831 are among the primary supporters groups for the club.
+They typically are found in the bleacher seats behind the East goal line.

 Monterey Bay FC 2

 On February 6, 2023, the club announced Monterey Bay FC 2, a development team joining USL League Two as part of the newly formed Nor Cal Division.
 The team began play in summer 2023 primarily based in Salinas, California.
 The head coach for the first season was current Monterey Bay F.C. assistant Ramiro Corrales, who took on the role in addition to his first-team duties.
 Mark Christie and Monterey Bay goalkeeper Carlos Herrera served as his assistant coaches.
 In its inaugural season, the team played four of their six home matches at Rabobank Stadium and the remaining two matches at the senior team's home, Cardinale Stadium in Seaside, California.
 Outside of local scouting and player development, the goal of the team in the words of club owner Ray Beshoff is also to be a "good bridge that we need" from the professional team to the community of Salinas.
 The club's initial open tryouts saw 85% of the players either currently based in or originally from Monterey County, with the largest amount of registrants coming from Salinas.
+The inaugural roster featured eight players that were either current or former Cal State University Monterey Bay Otters.
+The team's primary jersey sponsor is Salinas based Taylor Farms, while the sleeve is sponsored by Montage Health.